Easy search categories by area & cuisine

 Roquefor custard & endive

-It’s hard to tell with no other options, but the starter feels like it would’ve been my choice anyway; Roquefort custard with its umami-magnified tangy sharpness, softened by its velvety texture, pairs perfectly with the bitter crunch of endive, that’s also perfectly shaped as a scooper.
+It’s hard to tell with no other options, but the starter feels like it would’ve been my choice anyway; Roquefort custard with its umami-magnified tangy sharpness, softened by its creamy, velvet texture.
+It pairs perfectly with the bitter crunch of endive, that’s also perfectly shaped as a scooper.

 Venison ragu and crushed swede

-As for the main it’s a meaty, minced ragu that tastes like it’s been simmering for days to layer flavour complexities beyond any gaminess.
-The ‘crushed swede’ makes it another dream pairing, with something in there amplifying its earthy sweetness and its texture is something else… pillowy fluffy but it also offers some bite.
-I definitely wouldn’t have picked this given a choice, but this but is one of my favourite plates of the year.
+As for the main it’s a meaty, minced ragu that tastes like it’s been simmering forever to layer flavour complexities beyond any gaminess.
+The ‘crushed swede’ makes it another dream pairing, with something in there amplifying its earthy sweetness and its texture is something else… pillowy fluffy but also offers some ethereal bite.
+I definitely wouldn’t have picked this given a choice, but it’s one of my favourite plates of the year.

 Domaine Overnoy Cotes-du-Jura Poulsard 2022